-One of the techniques that I always like to use on this list is the Backlog Iceberg.
-This consists of looking at your backlog as an Iceberg, where the most important items should be on the most visible part of the Iceberg, ie its peak, and the items with lower priority or lesser relevance to the stage of the project should be on the bottom of the Iceberg.
-These items on the bottom of the Iceberg might be extremely important for the end product, but many other items must be delivered before the team start thinking about them, therefore these items should not be inside the range of the next iteration and it is good practice to avoid paying too much attention to them before the right moment.
+This list is your backlog Iceberg.
+This consists of looking at your backlog as an Iceberg, where the most important items should be on the most visible part of the Iceberg ie its peak.
+The items with lower priority or lesser relevance to the stage of the project should be on the bottom of the Iceberg.
+Thebottom items of the Iceberg might be extremely important for the end product.
+However, many other items must be delivered before the team start thinking about them.
+Therefore, these items should not be inside the range of the next iteration.
+It is good practice to avoid paying too much attention to them before the right moment.

 Ok, so how can I define the proper timing to detail a backlog item or not?

 A few factors can influence this decision.
 For example, your team maturity, the stage of the project, and level of knowledge regarding the product that you are developing.
 A good practice is to know the rhythm of your team and plan up to three iterations accordingly.
 Teams that are already using story points to define their rhythm/velocity per iteration will be more accurate in defining the proper timing to detail (or not) the future backlog.
 If you are using Scrum, we would assume that one possible formula to apply this technique is to define the current sprint to attack, plus the three next sprints.

 Why could overly-detailed specifications of backlog items be a waste of time?